frankl1/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the University Of Clermont Auvergne , with the Laboratory of Computing, Modelling and Optimization of the Systems
+I am a machine learning researcher at Huawei Technologies, affected at the Ireland Intelligent Operation & Management Lab.

 I am interested in Machine Learning and Artificial Intelligence in general.
-Currently, I am working on the classification of uncertain time series data.
+Currently, I am working on building efficient and explainable machine learning models to help achieve the Autonomous Driving Network (ADN).